jtm2021/wowtaste/README.md

 <br>

 - ### Navigation ###
-    - The navigation bar is located to the header.
+    - The navigation bar is located next to the header.
 It is simple yet an effective feature of the website.
     - The navigation includes three links to different sections and these are accessible in each page.
     - This feature provides easy navigation for users from page to page across different devices.